r0bin-dood/qr-code/README.md

 ## About

-This project started as an excuse to familiarize myself with image formats, especially JPEG.
+This project started as an excuse for me to familiarize myself with image formats, especially JPEG.
 Since I wanted to re-invent the wheel by not using any existing image libraries, it also served as a challenging programming project.
 Understanding of this topic will help me in bigger, more ambitious projects; where not only do I plan on not using any existing code, but on creating my own image formats as well.
 TODO:
 (...)